redcraftstone/CSS-animated-text-gradient-generator/README.md

 node index.js
 ```

-You will then find a .txt-file with the name given in the 'results' folder.
+You will then find a .txt-file with the name given in the 'results' folder containing the css for you to copy into your project.

 ## Disclaimer